The Lone Star Tick in Kentucky

+Landscape modifications are necessary for long-term reduction.
 Lone star ticks prefer overgrown areas, such as woodlot margins or trail edges, where cover protects them from direct sunlight and hot, dry air.
 These places also provide food and shelter for small and large mammals that ticks use for blood meals.

 Making areas unsuitable for ticks is a sustainable means of managing them.
 Keep lawns where ticks have been a problem mowed (3” or less).
 This will lower humidity and raise soil temperatures making conditions unfavorable.
 It also discourages cover for mice and other small animals that can be hosts for ticks.
-This is a long term approach but can reduce tick numbers by about 75%.
+This is a long-term approach but can reduce tick numbers by about 75%.

 Locate play areas for children as far away as possible from the edge of woods or overgrown areas to reduce potential contact with ticks.

-Insecticides provide a short-term means of reducing tick numbers until habitat modifications can be made; they are not the answer to long term control.
-Sprays should be applied to shady areas or borders along woods, especially where small animals could live.
+Spray 8 to 10 foot swaths along shady areas or margins of woods.
 In general, there is no need to spray open sunny, mowed areas of turf.
 Below are examples of some lawn and garden insecticides that are labeled for tick control in lawns.
 Follow the label direction for mixing and applying the diluted spray.

 - Bifenthrin - Ortho Bug B Gon Lawn & Garden Insect Killer

-- Cyfluthrin - Bayer Multi-Insect Killer Concentrate, Bayer Carpenter Ant & Termite Killer
+- Cyfluthrin - Bayer Multi-Insect Killer Concentrate

-- Cyhalothrin - Spectracide Flea & Tick Killer, Spectracide Triazicide Insect Killer Concentrate
+- Cyhalothrin - Spectracide Flea & Tick Killer,

-- Carbaryl Sevin Liquid Insecticide
+- Permethrin - Dragon Lawn & Garden Protector, Carbaryl Sevin Liquid Insecticide

 Ticks found indoors on floors, furniture, or beds usually have been carried in accidentally on people or pets.
 Vacuum areas where ticks have been found and seal the bag in a plastic trash bag and dispose of it.
 Fortunately, it is too dry for lone star ticks to survive long in buildings.

-Ticks on Pets
+Ticks on pets

 Outdoor pets that roam freely can easily and repeatedly pick up ticks and carry them into the yard or home.
 Management of ticks on pets is an important part of dealing with chronic or severe tick problems.

-- Check with your veterinarian for advice on preventive tick control products
+- Check with your veterinarian for advice on preventive tick control products.

-- Groom animals carefully and check for ticks before allowing them indoors
+- Groom animals carefully and check for ticks before allowing them indoors.

-- Keep pets off furniture where attached ticks can drop off
+- Keep pets off furniture where attached ticks can drop off.

-- Check pet sleeping areas routinely for ticks
+- Check pet sleeping areas routinely for ticks.